 The higher the final sales price in comparison to the online estimate, the stronger the demand.
 Up to a 20% price differential can account for things such as online data error and not taking into account the proper condition of the home.
 Further, some homeowners are willing to fudge their home's features to try and improve their online home estimate.

 Although online real estate firms like Redfin and Zillow use their thousands of data points to create property price estimates and forecasts, when a final sales price is at least 20% higher, it is clear Redfin and Zillow have not properly caught up to the real-time demand that is surging ahead.
+In fact, Zillow doesn't even believe in its online estimates, which is why it shut down its iBuying business.

 But for savvy buyers, you can capture this window of opportunity and make offers based on median or average price points for the neighborhood before the new data starts pushing the overall median or average price points higher.